 Do your gums bleed when you brush or floss your teeth?

 Bleeding gums are a common indicator of the presence of gum disease.
 Gum disease, or periodontal disease, is a growing oral health concern that affects millions of Americans.
+Bleeding gums can also be caused for other reasons such as pregnancy, aggressive flossing and brushing, dentures that do not fit correctly and certain medications.
 If your gums bleed on a regular basis, do not ignore them.
 Let your dentist know if your frequently experience bleeding of the gums as soon as possible.

 Oral Health & Gum Disease

 Healthy gums play an important role in your overall oral health.
 Gums help to stabilize teeth and protect the root structure from damage or sensitivity.
 Twice daily brushing and flossing and regular six-month visits to the dentist office can help keep your gums clean and healthy.

 Patients with gum disease are more susceptible to: